funatsu-lab/Stochastic-Threshold-Model-Trees/README.md

-# Stochastic Threshold Model Tree
+# Stochastic Threshold Model Trees
 ===

 Random Forest is a highly flexible and accurate machine learning method and is used in many situations.
 However, its nature makes it unsuitable for extrapolation prediction.